Giles Gordon: Personal life

 He married Margaret Eastoe in 1964; they had two sons and a daughter.
-His daughter Hattie had, at the time of her father's death, just published a memoir of her brother Gareth, who had committed suicide in 1994 at the age of 24.
+His daughter Hattie had, at the time of her father's death, just published a memoir of her brother Gareth, who had died by suicide in 1994 at the age of 24.
 His wife Margaret died of an incurable illness in 1989.
 Gordon's second marriage was to Maggie McKernan in 1990, with whom he had a son and two daughters.

 Gordon died aged 63, from injuries sustained in a fall a fortnight earlier outside his home in Edinburgh.
 His funeral took place at St Giles' Cathedral, Edinburgh, and later a memorial service was held in London at the church of St-Martin-in-the-Fields on 17 March 2004.
 He has a small marker stone at the foot of his parents' grave, where he is buried, against the north wall of the south-western extension of Grange Cemetery in Edinburgh.